-If someone is already breaking the law by robocalling you without permission, there’s a good change it’s a scam.
+If someone is already breaking the law by robocalling you without permission, there’s a good chance it’s a scam.
 At the very least, it’s a company you don’t want to do business with.
 Don’t rely on your caller ID.
 Scammers can fake the name and number that shows up, making it look like a call is from a government agency like the Social Security Administration or a local number.
 That’s called spoofing.

 What kinds of robocalls are allowed without my permission?

 Under FCC rules, some robocalls don’t require your permission: